• Skip to primary navigation

 This syrup isn't just for cocktails.
 You can also pour it over ice cream or pancakes or add it to apple cider or tea for a fall-inspired drink.

-persimmon old fashioned with a dried persimmon wheel garnish
+persimmon bourbon drink with a dried persimmon garnish

 Bourbon Persimmon Cocktail